OData/odata.net/source/README.md

 PERSONAS: WORKLOAD OWNER, REVIEWER, AGGREGATOR, CLIENT

+implement cast segments, implement csdl parser, then do an api review version; then do write operations; at this point, show it to reviewers; get query options from christof somewhere along the way

 move code from epm to peachy
 end to end tests should use an odata instead of an http client